HTTP API

 Cleanup of old data

-Some types of resources such as Carts, Orders, Payments, Shopping Lists and refresh tokens are created continuously.
-Keeping them around forever can negatively influence the performance of your project and the time it takes to restore it from a backup.
-Deleting unused data or moving old data to a cheaper storage for archival (for example a blob storage such as AWS S3 or Google Cloud Storage) ensures the best performance for your project.
+Refresh tokens and resources such as Carts, Orders, Payments, and Shopping Lists are created frequently.
+If kept forever, they can negatively influence the performance of your Project and the time to restore it from a backup.
+Hence, unused data must be deleted or old data must be moved to cheaper storage for archival (for example, blob storage such as AWS S3 or Google Cloud Storage) to ensure the best performance of your Project.

-Additionally, if your project contains more than the maximum allowed amount of Carts, Shopping Lists or refresh tokens (see limits, the commercetools platform will automatically delete the resources that have been least recently modified.
+Additionally, if your Project contains more than the allowed limit of Carts, Shopping Lists, or refresh tokens, the least recently modified resources are automatically deleted.

-Create carts and anonymous sessions only once necessary
+Create carts and anonymous sessions only when necessary

 For partial updates to existing resources, a common approach used by the HTTP API is